 I wish I had more to say about Giant’s Causeway, but on the day I visited, there was a torrential downpour and while I saw Giant’s Causeway, we spent a lot of our time trying not to get absolutely soaked (we failed).
 Still, it’s a really cool stop and one day I plan to go back, just to experience it properly.

-This list doesn’t cover everything in Ireland and it’s still tough to pick favorites.
+This list doesn’t cover all of the things to do in Ireland and it’s still tough to pick favorites.
 For first time visitors to Ireland, I recommend focusing on Ireland’s natural beauty and small towns.
 That’s where the charm of Ireland is found.

 But, if I have to pick my top three places on this list, I’d likely choose (in no particular order), the Aran Islands, Cliffs of Moher/Kilkee, and Galway.